-Chicken Mites are also known as red mites, gray mites and roost mites.
+Chicken Mites are also known as red, gray, and roost mites.
 They can live in the human home.
-These mites can also lead to anemia, causing pale wattle and combs.
+They can also lead to anemia, causing pale wattle and combs.
 Sometimes chickens will refuse to lay in nesting boxes infested with mites.
-These mites easily kill young chickens and broody hens.
-As these mites are nocturnal, you will not find them on your chickens during the day.
+They easily kill young chickens and broody hens.
+As they are nocturnal, you will not find them on your chickens during the day.
 Instead, during daylight hours, they hide in the nooks and crannies of your coop.
-Chicken mites once laid grow to adulthood by day 10.
-These mites can live in a vacant chicken coop for up to 5 months.
+Once laid, they grow to adulthood by day 10.
+They can live in a vacant chicken coop for up to 5 months.
 They can survive that long without a host.

 So what can you do?
 First, it is important to assess your flock for mites once a week in the summertime.
 Hot weather helps mites proliferate.
 I found this handy mite reference below.
 This test should be done for each chicken in your flock.
 While holding your bird, blow on the feathers to reveal the skin and count how many mites you see.
 This will give you an idea of your infestation level.
 Here is a detailed post on how to check for mites and what they look like.